Coinage Act of 1792: Authorization and free coinage

 Images of Liberty would remain a standard part of US coinage through the 19th century and into the early 20th.
 While European coins typically included a portrait of the reigning monarch, the idea of depicting a real, as opposed to an allegorical, figure was considered unacceptable in the republican United States.
 The image of Liberty used on US coins generally reflected contemporary standards of female beauty, and was redesigned every few decades to reflect the changing times, although the Seated Liberty image which graced coins starting in 1837 would end up being used for over half a century.
 Not until the Lincoln cent, issued in 1909 to commemorate the centenary of President Lincoln's birth, would a real person be depicted on a US coin.

 The Act defined the proportional value of gold and silver as 15 units of pure silver to 1 unit of pure gold.
 Standard gold was defined as 11 parts pure gold to one part alloy composed of silver and copper.
 Standard silver was defined as 1485 parts pure silver to 179 parts copper alloy.
-The Act also specified the dollar as the "money of account" of the United States, and directed that all accounts of the federal government be kept in dollars, "dismes", cents, and "milles", a mille being one-tenth of a cent or one-thousandth of a dollar.
+The Act also specified the dollar as the "money of account" of the United States, and directed that all accounts of the federal government be kept in dollars, "dismes" (dimes), cents, and "milles", a mille being one-tenth of a cent or one-thousandth of a dollar.
 The silver content of a dollar under this act was almost exactly equal to ^{1}/_{5} of the silver content of the contemporary British pound sterling, or 4 British shillings.

 Under Sec.14, any person could bring gold or silver bullion and have it coined for free or later for a small fee, exchange it immediately for an equivalent value of coin.
 The paragraph summary states: "Persons may bring gold and silver bullion, to be coined free of expense;".